-Creamed Chipped Beef on Toast or English Muffins is the ultimate iconic dish that combines creamy gravy over dried beef and is served on toasted bakery bread or English muffin.
+Learn how to make creamed chipped beef on toast or English muffins.
+This easy meal combines creamy white gravy over dried beef and is served on toasted bakery bread or English muffin.

-This hearty breakfast is a weekend treat that I trace back to my childhood.
-Dad made the best and I am sharing his recipe!
+This hearty breakfast is a weekend treat that I trace back to my early childhood.
+Dad made the best and I am sharing his original recipe!

 So anytime we visit we always ask Dad to make enough for everyone.

-He learned this recipe during basic training decades ago where the dish was known as S.O.S – otherwise known as Sh*t On a Shingle.
-No Sh*t!
+He learned about this popular meal from the army cooks during basic training a long time ago in the mess halls where this classic dish was known as S.O.S – otherwise known as Sh*t On a Shingle.

-An important step when making this breakfast special is to rinse the dried beef in hot, hot water to remove the cured salt.
+An important step when making this SOS recipe is to rinse the dried beef in warm water to remove the excess salt.
 If you skip this step it will result in an inedible too-salty breakfast.

-Now depending on how creamy like it, you’ll use equal parts of flour and butter to make a roux.
+Now depending on how creamy like it, you’ll use equal parts of flour and melted butter to make a roux in a large skillet over medium heat.

-Brown or cook out the raw flavor of the flour before adding the milk.
-Add more or less milk depending on how you like the consistency of the gravy.
+Add more or less milk depending on how you like the consistency of the chipped beef cream sauce

-Once done, serve the chipped beef over toasted English muffins or a thick piece of toasted bakery bread.
+Once done, serve the chipped beef and SOS gravy over toasted English muffins or a thick piece of toasted bread.
+Season with black pepper

 - Banana Peach Smoothie